Learn how to play Stairway To Heaven on one acoustic guitar!

 To fully understand the masterpiece that is ‘Stairway To Heaven’, you would need to dive deep into the chord progression.

-The genius movement of starting in Dorian, gradually moving into Aeolian during the verse makes this song feel as if it’s evolving.
+The genius movement of starting in the Dorian mode and then gradually moving into Aeolian makes the verse feel as if it’s constantly evolving.

 Instead, look at the chord movements as intervals and counter melodies.

 You could learn ‘Stairway To Heaven’ by simply copying the video lesson but why stop there?
 Get the full picture in the advanced course and you will not just learn how to play ‘Stairway To Heaven’ but learn from it.

 This classic solo was held back and added last in the recording process.
 Improvised apart from the opening lick, the solo in ‘Stairway To Heaven’ was memorised post the recording process by Page, not before!

 After not being sure if we are in the Aeolian or Dorian scale regarding the verse, the solo removes all doubt by finishing off the opening Em shaped, Am pentatonic lick on an F, not a F#.
 This is the b6 of A Aeolian and the root of the F chord.